Human Resource Management

 After completion, students should:

-4) Be acquainted with relevant research journals, communities, and conferences.
+4) Be acquainted with relevant research journals, communities, and conferences that are relevant for organizational behavior.

 - Written assignment: 100%